What do I have to do to get my payment? I filed my tax returns for 2019 or 2018.

 What if I have not filed my 2019 taxes yet?

-The deadline for filing 2019 taxes is October 15, 2020.
+The deadline for filing 2019 taxes was November 30, 2020.
 File now.
-If you do not file, the IRS uses the information from your 2018 taxes to figure out the amount of your payment and where to deposit or send your money.
+If you did not file, the IRS uses the information from your 2018 taxes to figure out the amount of your payment and where to deposit or send your money.

-If you have computer access, the IRS has free tools to help you file your federal taxes.
+If can use a computer and get online, the IRS has free tools to help you file your federal taxes.